ReachOut.com: ReachOut Youth Involvement

 All of ReachOut Australia's programs have input from young people, all of whom are volunteers.
 ReachOut has over 100 Youth Ambassadors from around Australia, and it is these young people who have input to the development of the website, and activities in which ReachOut partakes.
 The work the young people undertake ranges from administration tasks in the central office, to presentations for the service and moderation of the ReachOut Community Forums.
+ReachOut also operates PeerChat, a free one-to-one online peer support service connecting young people aged 16–25 with trained peer workers; a 2024 evaluation of the service found it was achieving significant positive outcomes consistent with its intended goals.

 ReachOut Parents

-In May 2016 ReachOut introduced a new free online service for parents who want to help but would like to know more about topics such as bullying, self-esteem, anxiety, and social media.
+In May 2016, ReachOut introduced a new free online service for parents who want to help but would like to know more about topics such as bullying, self-esteem, anxiety, and social media.
 A recent study found that 70% of teenagers do not access support, and if they do, most will turn to their parents first.
 ReachOut Parents provides practical support to encourage effective communication between parents and young people aged 12–18 years.

+Media coverage and partnerships

+ReachOut Australia has been cited in major Australian media outlets as a leading expert in youth mental health.
+In June 2025, the Deputy CEO of ReachOut appeared on ABC Radio National to discuss research by Suicide Prevention Australia into rising rates of suicidal behaviour among young adults.
+In November 2025, a ReachOut Parents Coach was quoted in The Sydney Morning Herald on how parenting styles affect teenagers' brain development.
+In October 2025, ReachOut Australia was named as a partner in a YouTube Australia initiative to create a dedicated shelf of age-appropriate mental health videos for teenagers.